sagemath/trac_to_gh/Issue 4329.md

 # Issue 4329: class numbers of non-maximal orders -- should return NotImplementedError for now

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4329

 Original creator: was